-An Adobe photo editing app that doesn’t require a mandatory subscription?
-Yes, please.
-With Adobe Photoshop Express, users gain access to Adobe’s library of impressive editing features including blemish removal, one-touch filters, and Adobe’s image rendering engine.
-The most recent app updates also include the ability to shoot and process raw images directly from your Android device, allowing you to take full advantage of your phone’s advanced optics.
-The app offers a selection of in-app purchases, too, which let you access saved albums and offer advanced editing features and additional image filters and effects.
-New versions give you complete control over the size of the watermark on your images, enhanced vignette with precise control of roundness and feather, and new looks and text styles.
+We’re all for an Adobe editing app for photos that doesn’t require a paid subscription.
+With Adobe Photoshop Express, users can access Adobe’s impressive library of editing features, including Adobe’s image rendering engine, one-touch filters, and blemish removal.
+You can shoot and process raw images directly from your Android device, meaning you can enjoy the full range of your phone’s advanced optics.
+There’s also a selection of in-app purchases, which let you access saved albums and offer advanced editing features and additional image filters and effects.
+New versions give you complete control over the watermark’s size on your images, enhanced vignette with precise control of roundness and feather, and new looks and text styles.

 Polarr Photo Editor (free)

 Polarr is one of the most comprehensive photo-editing apps for Android and photographers at any level can benefit from this app.
 You can enjoy the typical adjustment features such as color balance, contrast, and exposure while also saving those edits as customized presets.
 Polarr offers a variety of exceptional tools and cool effects for the most advanced photographers but gives valuable lessons to amateurs as well.
 Other bonuses include facial retouch brushes plus unique effects that can pixelate your image or give it a grainy-looking texture.